DanielChang98/nextjs-blog/posts/new-web-technology.md

  As mentioned in the beginning, Next.js is the React framework built for production.
  If we compare it to React, the benefits are:
  ### 1. Server Side Rendering
-With Next.js, it builds the HTML page at **build time** and sends the pre-rendered page from server to browser with minimal JavaScript code.
+With Next.js, it sends the pre-rendered page from server to browser with minimal JavaScript code.
 When page is loaded by browser, its JavaScript code runs and makes the page fully interactive.
 (This Process is called **Hydration**)
 ![Hydration of JS](/hydration.png)